-Beautiful Big Sur Scenic Coast Highway is busy so stop and rock!
+No need to postpone because of California's drought, but beautiful Big Sur Scenic Coast Highway is busy now so get off the highway stop, relax and enjoy!
 Here's a brief rundown on what's happening in Big Sur right NOW...

 So NOW IS A FINE TIME TO VISIT BIG SUR CALIFORNIA!!!
 If you want to use online resources to plan a Big Sur Vacation and skip the internet clutter try www.BigSur.tips; Big Sur Travel Tips: New Big Sur Travel Information Website; hot tips and cleaver tricks aimed at increasing your vacation enjoyment in Big Sur California. #1 Go-To-First Website to visit while you are planning your Pacific Coast Highway 1 road trip or travel vacation to the scenic Big Sur Coast.
 Website chalk full of great travel and vacation information in condensed form, the top suggestions and very best advice to improve your visit to California’s famous Big Sur.